TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.44.md

 ---

-Woe unto you! for ye are as the tombs which appear not, and the men that walk over [them] know it not.
+Woe to you, scribes and Pharisees, hypocrites!
+For you are like hidden graves, and the men who walk over them don't know it."